Cultural and sporting co-curricular activities complement the curricular subjects available to students at Frederick Irwin Anglican School.

 - Japanese Tour – This is a wonderful experience and one of the highlights for learners of the language.
 This trip involves being a tourist in Tokyo and a homestay with students from Keimei High School.
-Running on alternate years, in 2017 the students from Keimei High School travel to Mandurah to participate and learn about Australian Culture.
+Running on alternate years, the students from Keimei High School travel to Mandurah to participate and learn about Australian Culture.

 - Year 9 Science Club – The Science club involves approximately 10 dedicated and enthusiastic students from Years 7 to 12, where students design and construct complex scientific instrumentation.
 A student designed weather balloon, featuring a prototype sensor package, was launched to a height of approximately 35000m and recorded various data streams.

 - Extension Challenges – The Secondary School offers a range of extension activities for students which range from Technology challenges to Mathematics and Writing projects.
 These are open and inclusive activities focused on a range of challenges often including critical and creative thinking.

 The Arts, including Music and Drama, is an integral part of Frederick Irwin Anglican School that includes a holistic approach to teaching.
 The Arts a learning area in which students are engaged from Kindergarten to Year 12, and we strive to foster this engagement.